-Ford RS 200.
+Ford RS 200 was an attempt to claim back honour.
 The early 1980s saw Ford of Europe humbled by manufacturers like Audi and Peugeot.
 Ford had historically put a halo around its car line-up through motorsport and warmed up versions of its own road cars.
 That formula had been up-ended by the arrival of the VW Golf GTi in showrooms across Europe.
 Worse still, its rally cars, notably the Ford RS 2000 was rendered obsolete by the move to Group B and the Audi Quattro.

 Ford eventually addressed this with the RS 200.
 The formula doesn’t sound that promising.
 A small dumpy looking coupe, assembled by the Reliant Motor Company.
 The engine was a warmed over design from the 1960s which had originally been put in a failed project to build the Ford Escort RS1700T.
 The engine suffered terribly from turbo lag at low revs, which was part of the reason why the Escort RS1700T never got off the ground.
 But this is only half the story.